uds-psl/coq-synthetic-computability/README.md

 - A proof of Post's theorem (`PT`) in `TuringReducibility/SemiDec.v`
 - A proof of Post's theorem about the arithmetical hierarchy in `PostsTheorem/PostsTheorem.v`
 - A proof of the Kleene-Post theorem in `PostsTheorem/KleenePostTheorem.v`
+- A solution to Post's problem in `PostsProblem`

 ## Installation